 Large Data Volumes

-Large Data Volume (LDV) is one of the most impactful areas for a CTA because performance problems caused by data volume cascade through every layer of the solution — UI responsiveness, report performance, integration throughput, and user satisfaction.
-The platform handles millions of records well when you design for it.
-It handles them terribly when you do not.
+Large Data Volume (LDV) is one of the highest-impact areas for a CTA.
+Performance problems caused by data volume cascade through every layer of the solution: UI responsiveness, report performance, integration throughput, and user satisfaction.
+The platform handles millions of records well when designed for it.
+It handles them terribly otherwise.

 What Qualifies as LDV